 Save the changes once you are done.

-Preload Key Request on WordPress With a Plugin (Recommended)
+Preload Key Requests on WordPress With a Plugin (Recommended)

 You can also preload key requests on WordPress sites with a plugin.
 WP Rocket can do that job well for you.

-Copy this file address from the recommendation and paste it in the Fonts to preload field.
+Copy this file address from the recommendation and paste it into the Fonts to Preload field.
 Click the “save changes” button.

 Note: Check if it’s coming from your domain (WP Rocket can’t preload external files coming from other domains).